Tautuarii Nena

+Career

 In 2011 while studying at Université Nice-Sophia-Antipolis he won the French university boxing championship in the under-75 kg category.
 In 2012 he came second in the under-81 kg category.
 In 2013 he was champion in the under-88 kg category.
 In 2014 he won again in the light heavyweight category.

 At the 2015 Pacific Games in Port Moresby he won silver as a middleweight.
 At the 2019 Pacific Games in Apia he won bronze in the light heavyweight category.

+In September 2025, Nena competed in the Elite Oceania Boxing Championships, securing a victory over Australia's Malakai Katene.
+In December 2025, he represented French Polynesia at the IBA Men's World Boxing Championships in the light heavyweight division.
+He won his opening match against Harassiya Waththe Rathnasiri of Sri Lanka on a 4:0 points decision.